Ryan Lizza: Awards

 On April 27, 2013, the White House Correspondents' Association presented Lizza with the Aldo Beckman Award for Journalistic Excellence "for his remarkable efforts to provide an independent perspective on President Barack Obama's presidency and re-election."

 In 2015, Lizza was a finalist for the Newhouse School Mirror Award competition honoring excellence in media industry reporting (Best Single Article, Digital Media).

 Lizza's writing was included in the 2003, 2004, 2006, 2007, 2008, and 2009 editions of The Best American Political Writing.

 Personal life

-Lizza is a resident of Washington, D.C.
-Formerly, he was married to Christina Gillespie, a doctor.
+Lizza, a Washington, D.C. resident was married for 11 years to Christina Gillespie, a doctor and former UC Berkeley classmate.
 He has two children.

 In September 2022, Lizza became engaged to New York magazine correspondent Olivia Nuzzi.
 On September 20, 2024, he confirmed that they were no longer engaged.
-The breakup of the engagement was rumored online as due to her affair on the campaign trail with former presidential candidate Robert F. Kennedy Jr. To avoid any implication of bias or conflict of interest, Lizza suspended coverage of Kennedy Jr. in response to the sensational reports regarding the alleged Nuzzi affair with the candidate.
+The breakup of the engagement was rumored online to be because of her affair on the campaign trail with former presidential candidate Robert F. Kennedy Jr. To avoid any implication of bias or conflict of interest, Lizza suspended coverage of Kennedy Jr. in response to the sensational reports regarding the alleged Nuzzi affair with the candidate.

+In November 2025, Lizza began publishing personal accounts about how he learned of Nuzzi's affair with Kennedy, and alleged that Nuzzi had also had an affair with Republican presidential candidate Mark Sanford.